evettetelyas/ps-code-challenge/readme.md

     *Please share any tests you wrote for #5*

-    _My test file is included in `spec/tasks/assign_categories_spec.rb` I used RSpec to test this rake task._
+    _This command is run off the cli using the command `rake assign_categories`.
+My test file is included in `spec/tasks/assign_categories_spec.rb` I used RSpec to test this rake task._

 6) Write a custom view to aggregate the categories [provide view SQL AND the results of this view]
     - category: The category column